ltornyi/dataverse-consume-service-bus-msgs/README.md

 The main block of the flow is an `apply to each` action on the trigger output.
 For each message received, the loop

-    decodes the incoming message using `base64ToString`
+* decodes the incoming message using `base64ToString`
-    parses the decoded message as JSON that expects 3 string properties: lastName, firstName and entityID finds the first contact in the contact table by filtering on entityid if the contact is found, it updates the first and last name columns if the contact is not found, it creates the contact using the 3 properties received in the message complete the service bus message i.e. removes it from the queue
+* parses the decoded message as JSON that expects 3 string properties: lastName, firstName and entityID
+* finds the first contact in the contact table by filtering on entityid
+* if the contact is found, it updates the first and last name columns
+* if the contact is not found, it creates the contact using the 3 properties received in the message
+* complete the service bus message i.e. removes it from the queue

 The above actions are in a Scope called Try.
-We also have another context called Catch inside the `apply to each` action which runs after the Try context if Try has timed out or has failed.
+We also have another Scope called Catch inside the `apply to each` action which runs after the Try Scope if Try has timed out or has failed.
 This is a well-established try-catch error handling pattern used in Power Automate flows.

-In the Catch context, we have a few actions that take care of error handling, specifically
+In the Catch Scope, we have a few actions that take care of error handling, specifically

-    extracts output of the Try context and capture the action that failed or timed out stores the name and error output of the action in an array moves the current service bus message into the dead-letter queue
+* extracts output of the Try Scope and captures the action that failed or timed out
+* stores the name and error output of the action in an array
+* moves the current service bus message into the dead-letter queue

 After the Apply to each action

-    a condition checks if we have at least one error in the array if yes, we execute a compose action so that the error array content becomes part of the run log execute a Terminate flow action that sets the flow run's status to Failed
+* a condition checks if we have at least one error in the array
+* if yes, we execute a compose action so that the error array content becomes part of the run log
+* execute a Terminate flow action that sets the flow run's status to Failed

 ### Example test runs